Oldsmobile Cutlass: 1961

 The first-year F-85 was offered in two body styles, a four-door sedan or a four-door station wagon with either two or three seats, and in a choice of two trim levels, base or De Luxe.
 Transmission options were initially a 3-speed manual (with synchromesh on the top two gears) and the newly introduced 3-speed Roto Hydramatic.
 Overall length was 188.2 in, and curb weight was around 2800 lb.
 A few months after the model introduction, Oldsmobile added a "power pack option", which included a four-barrel carbureted, high-compression (10.25:1), dual exhaust version of the 215 cu in aluminum V8, and a shorter 3.36:1 final drive ratio with either manual and automatic transmissions.
 This premium fuel-only engine was rated at 185 hp at 4,800 rpm and 230 lbft at 3,200 rpm.
 Initial sales were somewhat disappointing, but were soon picked up by the May 1961 introduction of a pair of pillared two-door coupes, each with a different roofline and market placement: the F-85 Club Coupe, which became the lowest-priced Oldsmobile model, and the sporty F-85 Cutlass.
 The Cutlass came equipped with the 185 hp "power pack" drivetrain, and featured De Luxe-type exterior trim with a more upscale interior with standard bucket seats, upholstered in two-tone vertically pleated vinyl, and an optional center console.
 80,347 F-85s were built in total for the 1961 model year.

-Car Life magazine tested an F-85 with the standard engine and automatic transmission, and recorded a 0–60 (0–96 km/h) time of 14.5 seconds, with a top speed just over 100 mph.
+Car Life magazine tested an F-85 with the standard engine and automatic transmission, and recorded a 0–60 (0–97 km/h) time of 14.5 seconds, with a top speed of just over 100 mph.
 They praised its construction, but found its steering too slow and its suspension too soft for enthusiastic driving.